Gift Tax Laws For NRIs In India: A Comprehensive Guide

 Join DBS Treasures

-• As an RI, you can gift immovable property to an NRI with the remittance of sales proceeds not exceeding USD 1 million a year.
+• RIs can gift immovable property to NRIs, subject to the remittance of sales proceeds not exceeding USD 1 million annually.

-• Immovable properties outside India that RIs receive as a gift are tax-free in India, but subject to the tax laws of the foreign country.
+• Immovable properties gifted to RIs outside of India are tax-free in India, but subjected to tax laws of the residential country.

 Open NRO Account